Using Data Security Manager with Databricks

 databricks_create_query

-Figure 17: Create New Query
+Figure 17: Create new query

 5. Similarly, in the New query working space, paste the content from the Detokenization UDF Function file.